GEOS-DEV/cxx-utilities/docs/sphinx/index.rst

-SimUtils
+LvArray
 =================================

-SimUtils is a collection of modular tools that may be used to assist in the development of simulation code.
+LvArray is a collection of array classes designed to assist in the development of simulation code.

 .. toctree::
    :numbered:
    :maxdepth: 1

-   docs/sphinx/LvArray
+   buildGuide
+   bufferClasses
+   Array
+   SortedArray
+   ArrayOfArrays
+   ArrayOfSets
+   SparsityPatternAndCRSMatrix
+   tensorOps
+   extraThings
+   developmentAids
+   testing
+   benchmarking

 Indices and tables
 ==================